arXiv/accessibility2024/source/schedule.md

 > [Register](https://cornell.ca1.qualtrics.com/jfe/form/SV_br1lFL94OVQB5nE){.button-reg target="_blank"}

 ## Discussion
 Use this discussion board for comments or questions about the schedule, or suggestions for the next forum.
 More focused discussions can be found on topical pages in the sidebar navigation.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.